pdfcpu/pdfcpu/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 <!-- ALL-CONTRIBUTORS-LIST:END - Do not remove or modify this section -->

+## Code of Conduct

+Please note that this project is released with a Contributor [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Disclaimer